jyoung4242/articles/CA/cellularautonoma.md

 To note, this approach to the CA algorithm is for the sake of THIS article, and other approaches can be implemented.
 Let's define our rules for the scope of this article.

-- If the starting value for a tile is a 0, then to flip it to a 1, the neighbors must have 5 or more 1's surrounding the starting tile.
+- If the starting value for a tile is a zero, then to flip it to a one, the neighbors must have five or more ones surrounding the starting tile.
-- If the starting value for a tile is a 1, then to flip it to a 0, the neighbors must have 3 or fewer 1's surrounding the starting tile.
+- If the starting value for a tile is a one, then to flip it to a zero, the neighbors must have three or fewer ones surrounding the starting tile.
-- For tiles on the edges of the grid, which will not have 8 neighbors, out of bound regions will be treated as 1's or 'walls'
+- For tiles on the edges of the grid, which will not have 8 neighbors, out of bound regions will be treated as ones or 'walls'

 With these rules in place, which can be modified and tailored to your liking, we can use them to determine the next interation of the grid by going tile by tile and setting the new grid's values based on each tile's neighbors.